maggiema9/ps6-INFO201/README.md

 The table shows the averages over months, years, and decades.
 The widget is a radio widget so only one of the choices can be selected at once.

+here is the URL to the shiny application: http://magma9.shinyapps.io/ps6-INFO201